 During the book distributions, she also made classroom teachers aware that she could accommodate student needs for students reading well above or well below their grade level placement.
 Part of my job as the reading specialist in the building was to coordinate the communication between Elise’s group and the classroom teachers.
 Elise always had adult volunteers who help students as they “book shopped”.

 Overall this project is a reading teacher’s dream.
-If you want to “read more about it” here are links to the Facebook page and website of Ready To Learn.
+If you want to “read more about it” here are links to the Facebook page of Ready To Learn.

 Facebook = @readytolearnstl

 There is the other St. Louis area organization I want to talk about is the St. Louis Black Authors of Children’s Literature.
 Julius B. Anthony is the president.
 We first learned of this group through Dr. Betty Porter Walls, an associate professor of reading at Harris Stowe University.
 Betty is a long time ILA member and a member of both our state and local ILA boards.
 Because of that contact, Julius and his group presented at one of our local ILA meetings.
 He also helped this spring at the semi-annual “read-in” held at Harris Stowe University’s preschool.